(reading time: 54 minutes)

 “No captain… nothing more, but that’s plenty to take off somebody else’s ration!”

 “That’s enough.
 I appreciate your concern, but Pearlen Lustr has my permission to take an extra piece of the fish every three days.”
 The crew exploded into protest, with it taking several more stomps from Dawn and Rorke to quiet them.
 With each footfall they tossed chunks of ice about and into each other.
-If they had to keep it up much longer there wouldn’t be a floor left beneath them.
+If they kept it up much longer there wouldn’t be a floor left beneath them.
 “As I was saying, the girl has permission because she is actually two members of the crew.”

 “She’s with child!” someone shouted, in a tone that had equal chances of being furious or celebratory.
 “The cabin boy’s finally cleaned up I see.”